DarrenDV/Waterdeep-Dragon-Heist/Chapters/Heists/Circus of innovation/Boarding the ship.md

 • Stairs lead down into the ship's belly.

 Safe (Eyecatcher Only).
 The armory aboard the Eyecatcher also features a 750-pound cast iron safe with a combination lock.
-Jarlaxle and his lieutenants (Fel'rekt Lafeen, Krebbyg Masq'il'yr, aod Soluun Xibrindas) know the combination: 1-20-59.
+Jarlaxle and his captains know the combination: 1-20-59.
 A character can pick the lock with a successful DC 25 Dexterity (Investigation) check using thieves' tools.
 Each attempt takes 1 minute.
 A knock spell or similar magic also opens the safe, which contains three pistols, twelve leather packets of smokepowder, three leather pouches containing twenty bullets each, and 250 gp in a sack.

 ##### J17 - Lower cargo hold
 The lower cargo hold is really off limits, as all the really big contraband is stored down here.

-The aft section of the hold of the Eyecatcher is guarded by four giant spiders painted in bright colors.
-These arachnids have been trained by jarlaxle since they were hatchlings, and they can pass themselves off as inanimate float decorations by remaining perfectly still until they attack.
-They aren't hostile toward drow, whose true nature they sense despite the ship's illusion magic.
-Characters who have a passive Wisdom (Perception) score of 17 or higher realize that the spiders arc a threat before the creatures attack.

 The rooms also has a bunch of broken down nimblewrights, some missing limbs or having misshapen ones.
 Upon closer inspection they can be seen being labeled as version 0. something

+Some nimblewrights however are still up and running, and passing from the first room into the 2nd will cause 4 of the nimblewrights to activate, these nimblewrights are all defunct however, so are a bit slower and dont have magical resistance.

 ##### J18 - Nimblewright Storage
 These are the nimblewrights which Jarlaxle has not yet sold.
 The process for activating them can be intuited with 5 minutes of work and a DC 18 Intelligence (Arcana) test.
 Jarlaxle and his lieutenants all know the procedure and can activate one of the nimblewrights with a single action.